1954–55 Fort Wayne Pistons season

 The 1954–55 Fort Wayne Pistons season was the seventh season for the Pistons in the National Basketball Association (NBA) and 14th season as a franchise.

 With new coach and former referee Charley Eckman, the Pistons finished 43-29 (.597), first in the NBA Western Division.
-In the Western Division Finals, the Pistons eliminated the Minneapolis Lakers 3-1 in a best-of-five series to reach the NBA Finals.
+During the early part of the season, the Pistons played two games against the Baltimore Bullets, including the very last match the original Bullets team ever played altogether, before that same Bullets squad folded operations early in the season on November 27, 1954; both of the games played would be Pistons victories that ultimately ended up being wiped out from the official record books for the NBA's history.
+If the games played were officially kept as a part of the season's record for the Pistons, their official record would have had Fort Wayne get a winning record of 45–29 instead of 43–29 for their season.
+In the Western Division Finals, the Pistons eliminated the Minneapolis Lakers 3–1 in a best-of-five series to reach the NBA Finals.
 In the 7-game series with the Syracuse Nationals, the teams held home court advantage, although Fort Wayne would play "at home" in Indianapolis because Fort Wayne arena management did not plan for the Pistons to make the NBA Finals, and the arena was booked for a bowling conference after March 4.